dmozhaev/doubleup/README.md

 ## Technical choices made during implementation

-### Money in play concept (`money_in_play` field inside player DB table)
+### Money in play -concept (`money_in_play` field inside player DB table)
-- The game remembers the state even if the backend goes down or experiences another glitch, so the player is able to continue playing at any time
+- The game remembers the state even if backend goes down or some other glitch happens, so the player is able to continue playing at any time
-- The player is not able to manipulate the bet size after a win (by modifying the bet size manually), which was the main reason why the `/play/continue` API route was added
+- player is not able to hack bet size after win (modifying the bet size manually), which was the reason why /play/continue -API route was added

-### Database in docker with in-built test user seeding
+### Db-in-docker with in-built test user seeding
-- Does not require manual local database installation; new users and roles are set up automatically, making everything work straight out of the box.
+- does not require manual local DB installation, new users and roles as everything works straight out of the box
-- The database can be accessed, for example, using `psql` (command line), with the password: `admin_password`:
+- DB can be accessed e.g (cmd, password: admin_password) using psql
 ```bash
 psql -h localhost -p 5433 -U postgres -d doubleupdb
 ```
-- The docker-compose.yml file has been added for smooth container control, even though there is only one container at the moment.
+- docker-compose.yml file added for smooth container control, even though there is only one container at the moment
-- `postgres:16.2` is specified inside the Dockerfile as using `postgres:latest` label might change at some point and potentially break the software
+- `postgres:16.2` is put inside Dockerfile as `postgres:latest` label might change at some point and break the software

 ### Float-point arithmetic is avoided at the moment
-- It's easier to operate and store values when they are of the int type compared to float, which is more error-prone.
+- easier to operate and store values when they are of int type compared to float, which is more error-prone
-- Money-type values can be seen as cents (note: this approach works until we use divisions/percentages where we want very precise calculations).
+- money -type values can be seen as cents (note: this approach works until we use divisions/percentages where we want very precise calculations)
-- This approach can be changed in the future if we need more precision.
+- can be changed in the future if we need more precision

 ### Audit logging
-- Audit logging goes straight into the database, which makes it easier to manage and investigate, but it can become problematic as the database size grows.
+- audit logging goes straight into db, which makes it easier to manage and investigate, but can become problematic as db size grows

 ### Rate limiting
-- Fixed Window Rate Limiting was chosen (for simplicity reasons), even though Sliding Window Rate Limiting might be better for this case.
-However, the implementation might become more complex.
+- Fixed Window Rate Limiting was chosen (for simplicity reasons) even though Sliding Window Rate Limiting might be better for this case, but the implementation might be more complex

 ## Technical trade offs
 Trade offs made during development and potential improvements for future iterations:
-- The current repository/dao solution, while somewhat generic, is still not perfectly generic.
-Copy-paste could still be reduced.
-This can be done by implementing a generic interface and different implementations for each model, similar to the approach used in Java.
+- Current repository solution (while is it somewhat generic) is still not perfectly generic, copy-paste still could be reduced.
+This can be done by impleneting generic interface and different implementations for each model (a bit like in Java)
-- The database (`db *sql.DB`) is passed all the way from the `main.go` file down to the repository level, which is a bit overheadish.
-Some kind of wrapper should be considered here.
+- DB (db *sql.DB) is passed all the way from main.go file down to repository level, which is a bit overheadish.
+Some kind of wrapper should be considered here
-- The same database (and connection string) is used for integration tests and for "production," which definitely should be changed by implementing our own test database with test users.
+- The same DB (and connection string) is used for integration tests and for "production", which definitely should be changed by implementing own test DB with test users
-- All error processing ends up being in handler files.
-While this might be the Go way, it does make the code a bit messy.
+- All error processing ends up being in handler files (might be the golang way, though, but makes the code a bit messy)
-- The program passes English texts to the frontend.
-This can be improved by introducing translation keys, which can then be translated into different languages on the frontend.
-This approach definitely helps to make the product international.
+- The program passes English texts to frontend, this can be improved by e.g. introducing translation keys, which in turn can be translated into different languages on frontend.
+Definitely helps to make the product international
-- The deserialization technique might be improved (e.g., by using another deserialization library), as currently, there is some manual work required to check all potential corner cases.
+- Deserialization technique might be impoved (e.g. another deserialization library used), as currently there is some manual work required to check all potential corner cases.
-- A Golang linter should be considered, especially if the software grows.
-This ensures code consistency across .go files, especially if there are several developers in the project.
+- Golang linter should be considered, especially if the software grows.
+This insert code consistency across .go files, especially is there are several developers in the project
-- Currently, there is no hot reload in the development environment.
-Programmers have to restart the program every time a change to the source code is made.
-While not a problem when the codebase is small, it might become problematic as it grows.
+- Currently there is no hot reload in dev environment, programmer has to restart the program every time the change to source code is made.
+Not a problem when codebase is small, might be problematic when it grows.